 - Your license was already suspended prior to your DUI arrest

-Traveling to Mexico from the U.S. with a DUI
+Traveling to Mexico From the U.S. With a DUI

-Regardless of whether your DUI was a misdemeanor or a felony in the U.S., Mexican law treats it a level that is like a felony.
+Regardless of whether your DUI was a misdemeanor or a felony in the U.S., Mexican law treats it at a level that is like a felony.
 What is often worse for individuals is that the DUI conviction doesn’t have to be recent.
 If the offense occurred at any point within the past 10 years, border agents can stop you when you try to cross the Mexican border.

-Likewise, if you’ve been convicted of a DUI charge in the last 10 years, you can be denied the ability to cross at the Mexican border.
-Removing your DUI conviction from your criminal record through expungement may help you when you attempt to cross the border.
 If you’ve completed the penalties given to you for your DUI conviction, you can have a DUI attorney help you file for expungement.
 While the DUI can still affect your driving record, it will not appear in a number of criminal background checks.